On April 11, the students in Prof. Aaron Beighle’s education class at the University of Kentucky didn’t quite know what to expect.

 Carr said that Justin’s project will help him further utilize the IHT Spirit System equipment.

-“We’ve had this system for a little bit and [Justin’s study] kind of rejuvenated in us that we could be using this technology even more,” he said.
+“We’ve had this system for a little bit and kind of rejuvenated in us that we could be using this technology even more,” he said.

-Woodford County currently uses the chest strap monitors but hopes to obtain a grant that would provide funding for the Adidas Zone wrist-worn monitors that become available this summer.
+Woodford County currently uses the chest strap monitors but hopes to obtain a grant that would provide funding for the IHT Zone wrist-worn monitors that become available this summer.

 “We got pretty excited about the wrist system,” Carr said.
-“With the wrist it appears they can get the immediate feedback [to see if they are working in their target heart rate zone].”
+“With the wrist it appears they can get the immediate feedback .”

 Beighle said it’s not simply the use of technology that speaks to the students, it’s teaching them to understand what the technology tells them that is important.